FilipRokita/FilipRokita/README.md

 # About me
 Hi there!
-My name is Filip and I am a passionate programmer with years of experience in the field.
+My name is Filip and I am a passionate software developer with years of experience in the field.

 I have always been fascinated by technology and its ability to make a difference in people's lives.
 That's what led me to pursue a career in software development.
 Throughout my career, I have worked on a variety of projects, from small-scale web applications to large enterprise systems.